-If you hate packing and would rather just haphazardly through your clothes into a suitcase and be done with it, the bad news is that dress pants are quite delicate and require careful folding to ensure they come out of your suitcase in good condition.
+If you hate packing and would rather just haphazardly throw your clothes into a suitcase and be done with it, the bad news is that dress pants are quite delicate and require careful folding to ensure they come out of your suitcase in good condition.
 The good news, however, is we’ve got your back.
-No, we’re not going to fold your dress pants for you, but we are going to guide you through the process so you’ll know exactly what you’re doing when packing for your next adventure.
+No, we’re not going to fold your dress pants for you, but we are going to guide you through the process so you’ll know exactly what you’re doing when packing dress pants for your next adventure.

 When preparing to pack dress pants for travel, the first thing you need to do is get your hands on a suitcase that is water resistant.
 Dress pants don’t mix well with water - most are dry clean only - so you need a suitcase that will protect them against rain and similar weather conditions.
 And it absolutely must be a suitcase, we can’t stress that enough.
 If you pack your dress pants in a bag, regardless of its quality, they will likely unfold during transport, which may cause unsightly creases.

 Speaking of creases, dress pants have a very visible permanent crease running down each leg.
-Funnily enough, this crease is often referred to as the “traveler’s crease” and is considered sophisticated in formal situations, which is why you should be careful to protect it when packing your dress pants.
+Funnily enough, this crease is often referred to as the “traveler’s crease” and is considered sophisticated in formal situations, which is why you should be careful to protect it when packing dress pants.
 Protecting the crease is thankfully pretty straightforward and can be done by locating the crease on either leg of your dress pants and folding one leg onto the other so that the creases are running parallel.

 Once you have folded one leg of your dress pants onto the other, your instinct may be to fold the trousers in half as you would do with a pair of jeans.
-While this folding technique would be acceptable if you were folding your dress pants with the intention of placing them in a drawer, it is completely impractical when folding them for travel.
+While this folding technique would be acceptable if you were folding your dress pants with the intention of placing them in a drawer, it's completely impractical when folding them for travel.
 Remember, the aim here is to fold your dress pants into as neat and as small a package as possible without damaging them and simply folding them in half will take up far too much room in your suitcase.

 Instead of folding the hem of your dress pants straight to the waistline, fold it to about one-third up the leg, which would be just below the knee.
 Now you can fold your dress pants up to the waist, which will give you a slim bundle that can be easily stored away in your suitcase until you arrive at your destination.